radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-PM.md

 * Launch ipyrad steps 1-7
 * Go to the mixer and eat pizza and socialize!
 The results will be done tomorrow.

-If you are very curious you can check out how the google cloud infrastructure was configured for this workshop: [Google cloud setup](gcloud-install.html)